uwe-app/app/README.md

 ## Data

 Global data is loaded from `layout.toml` before file-specific configuration data is merged.

+### Generated

-Supported fields are:
+Generated fields are:

 * `filepath` Template file path.
+* `content` Rendered document content (layouts only).

+### Configure

+Fields available to configure processing:

 * `title` Document title.

-Layout templates have an additional `content` field containing the rendered template content.
+* `standalone` Document is standalone.

+When the `standalone` field is boolean `true` the document will skip layout processing, if you assign any other value (including other types) it is ignored.
+Be aware if you set this field in the top-level `layout.toml` then no layouts would be used due to configuration inheritance.

+### Custom

 You can add custom data to document *configuration* `.toml` files and access it in the document template.
 See [blog/index.toml](/site/blog/index.toml) and [blog/index.html](/site/blog/index.html) for an example.